 Claim: Wrapping bills in tinfoil keeps them from being detected by scanning devices.

-Origins: In December 2013, swindlers insisted their Madison, Wisconsin, victim wrap 150 $20 bills in tinfoil, place them in a magazine, put the magazine in a FedEx envelope, and send it to them at an address in Los Angeles.
-They did so secure in the belief that encasing the money in foil would prevent its detection by law enforcement as it made its way to them.
+Origins: In December 2013, swindlers insisted their Madison, Wisconsin, victim wrap 150 $20 bills in tinfoil, place them in a magazine, put the magazine in a FedEx envelope, and send it to them at an address in

 This story has a happy ending, in that the money was not sent directly to the swindlers but rather to a woman they had duped into being their intermediary via the reshipper scam.
 When contacted by the person defrauded, that other victim promised to return the cash, minus a hundred dollars.
 Which she did.